 Although Benadryl has been utilized by veterinarians in many instances as an effective treatment for dogs who experience allergic reactions, motion sickness and anxiety, it must always be approved by your vet before administering to your pet.
-If it’s the first time you are giving your pooch a dosage, be sure to watch him closely to ensure he isn’t experiencing any adverse reactions.
+If it’s the first time you are giving your pooch a dosage, be sure to watch him closely to ensure he isn’t experiencing any adverse reaction.

 In the event that you have questions about proper dosage, medication side-effects, storage information or other related issues, call your vet’s office for additional information and advice.